Scram (video game): Reception

 One big fan of Scram was Harold Denton, the Director of the Office of Nuclear Reactor Regulation at the Nuclear Regulatory Commission.
 In an interview with Atari Connection magazine, he called it "a fascinating game" and "a great tool for learning what goes on in a reactor."

 Enter gave it a mixed review, with one reviewer calling it "not fun" while another stated it "was not fast-paced... but it's good."
-He concluded that "If you buy this game to learn about nuclear reactors, you'll get your money's worth and then some." while the co-reviewer concluded "But if you're buying it to have fun, you're going to be disappointed."
+He concluded that "If you buy this game to learn about nuclear reactors, you'll get your money's worth and then some." while the co-reviewer concluded "But if you're buying it to have fun, you're going to be disappointed".
 Softline in 1981 seemed to enjoy the game overall, but criticized the documentation, calling it "needlessly wordy and confusing".
 In contrast, a review in the New Jersey Atari Computer Group (JACG) newsletter praised the extremely detailed documentation, but concluded that the game itself might be too technical for some players.
+InfoWorld's Essential Guide to Atari Computers recommended the game among educational software for the Atari 8-bit.